Russia, North Korea ... condoms: The 2018 Winter Olympics are here

 Some events have already begun, but an opening ceremony full of pride, passion, tradition and most probably a bit of politics will get the PyeongChang Games officially under way Friday.

-Nearly 3,000 athletes from 93 countries are set to compete for a record of 102 medals across 15 different sports from February 9-25.
+Nearly 3,000 athletes from 93 countries are set to compete in a record 102 events across 15 different sports from February 9-25.

 From the participation of Russian athletes in the wake of doping scandals, and icy Siberian winds potentially rendering it the coldest Games ever, to North Korea's inclusion and free condoms, here are five things to know about PyeongChang 2018.